Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 Reads and writes to the P2WDB can be accomplished over either REST API over HTTP or JSON RPC over IPFS.
 Which one is preferable depends on the use-case.
 Here is the software dependency tree for the software stack making up the P2WDB interfaces:

 ![ipfs-p2wdb-service dependency graph](./diagrams/dependency-graph.png)

+## Reprecussions of this Technology

+Once the basic components are understood, it's possible to take a step back and assess the repercussions of this technology.
+The P2WDB functions in a similar manner to a blockchain, but without a lot of the overhead and cost the blockchains incur.
+Here are just a few applications that can be unlocked by the P2WDB technology:

+- Cross-blockchain communication
+- The [SLP token specification](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) could be ported to create a single token protocol that is accessible by multiple blockchains.
+- Uncensorable, community-driven marketplaces.
+An uncensorable version of [Craigslist](https://craigslist.org) for example.
+Or a decentralized exchange (DEX) for trading cryptocurrencies.

+This idea not only compliments blockchains, but improves upon them by creating a much more flexible and scalable data layer.
+Because it rides on the IPFS network, databases can be archived on Filecoin.